ibm-cloud-docs/key-protect/kur.md

 ### 100+ KMS instances
 {: #kur-ts-100-instances}

-The IBM Cloud resource listing API has a limit on the number of instances that can be returned.
+The {{site.data.keyword.Bluemix_notm}} resource listing API has a limit on the number of instances that can be returned.

 ```text
 [WARNING] 100 or more KMS instances, only the first 100 instances will be processed.
 ```
 {: screen}

-The IBM Cloud resource listing API returns a maximum of 100 instances.
+The {{site.data.keyword.Bluemix_notm}} resource listing API returns a maximum of 100 instances.
 If the account has more than 100 KMS instances, only the first 100 are included in the report.
 This behavior is a known limitation.

 ### Invalid service-type with hs-crypto
 {: #kur-ts-invalid-service-type}